BioPortainer/Repository/GUI-Runner/model/README.md

 Each script should be configured in conf/runners/conf-name.json file, where conf-name is an unique name for each script.
 Each configuration file should contain only one script.
 Configuration should be a valid JSON file.

-Configurable properties:

 ---

-Each script should be configured in conf/runners/conf-name.json file, where conf-name is an unique name for each script.
-Each configuration file should contain only one script.
-Configuration should be a valid JSON file.

-Examples of configuration files can be found in stable/testing/configs or see a full config at the bottom of the page.

 Configurable properties:

 - name
 - script_path